How to Change Purchase Sign-in Settings in Microsoft Store

 Step 1Open Your Profile

-Open the Microsoft Store and click your Profile icon next to the search bar.
+Open the Microsoft Store and click the Profile icon positioned next to the search bar.

 Step 2Find Purchase Sign-in